EndBug/version-check/README.md

   run: 'echo "No version change :/"'
 ```

+## Contributing

+If you want to contribute to the action, even by just raising a problem or proposing an idea, you can click [here](CONTRIBUTING.md) to find out how to do it ;)

 ## License

 This action is distributed under the MIT license, check the [license](LICENSE) for more info.